-Arts & Cultural Studies Review, 4/2018
+Arts & Cultural Studies Review, current call for paper:

 Arts & Cultural Studies Review is an open-access, interdisciplinary journal dedicated to cultural studies research in all its diversity, publishing a wide range of texts: from theoretical papers on the philosophy of culture to empirical research concerning specific areas of cultural practices.
 Our primary goal is to become a space for an academic discussion about the ever-changing phenomenon of culture.
 We are interested in presenting not only the original research papers but also reviews of books significant for the development of our discipline as well as interviews and debates relevant to contemporary humanities.